zsoolti8917/Product-preview-card-component/README.md

 ### What I learned

-This challange was amongst my first, i followed Kevin Powell's tutorial on youtube so the code is not my owen but it geratly helped me understand how to use flexbox and grid.
+This challange was amongst my first, i followed Kevin Powell's [tutorial](https://www.youtube.com/watch?v=B2WL6KkqhLQ) on youtube so the code is not my own but it geratly helped me understand how to use flexbox and grid.
 I also learned how to use media queries and how to make a responsive website.
 It greatly contributed to my current knowledge of web development.